withastro/docs/src/pages/en/comparing-astro-vs-other-tools.md

 Conceptually, Zola is aligned with Astro’s "minimal client-side JavaScript" approach to web development.
 Zola and Astro both offer similar, zero-JavaScript-by-default performance baselines.

 Astro offers built-in support for building, bundling and minifying JavaScript.
 Zola requires using another build tool like Webpack to bundle and process JavaScript.
 Astro automatically strips unnecessary JavaScript from the page, hydrating only the individual components that need it.
 This feature is called [partial hydration](/en/core-concepts/partial-hydration/).
-While it is possible to achieve this yourself in Zola, Astro offers it built in by default.
+While it is possible to achieve this yourself in Zola, Astro offers it built-in by default.

 #### Case Study: Building a Documentation Website